mbsa-tud/tsad_platform/MANUAL.md

 <img src="media/final_detection_panel.png" alt="Detection panel" title="Detection panel" width=900/>

+### Running a detection

-### List of trained Models (1)
+#### List of trained Models (1)

 * All trained models appear in the **list of trained models**.
+If it's empty, no detection can be run.
-* These are **ranked** according to their detection performance.
-The metric used for ranking can be manually selected from the dropdown menu at the top of the list.
+* These models are **ranked** according to their detection performance.
+The metric used for ranking can be manually selected from the dropdown menu at the bottom of the list.
-* Models can be exported by clicking the `Export trained Models` button.
-* These trained models can be **loaded** directly into the platform via the `Import trained Models` button.
+* Models can be **exported** by clicking the `Export trained Models` button.
+These trained models can be **loaded** directly into the platform via the `Import trained Models` button.

-### Detection section

-To **run a detection**, proceed as follows:
+#### Data and threshold selection (2)

-1. Select a file from the `Select faulty Data` dropdown menu (3).
+1. Select a file from the `Select faulty Data` dropdown menu.
-2. Select a threshold from the `Threshold` dropdown menu (3).
-If you select the **dynamic** threshold, you can additionally configure its parameters (3).
+2. Select a threshold from the `Threshold` dropdown menu.
+If you select the **dynamic** threshold, you can additionally configure its parameters.

+#### Run detection (3)
-3. Select models from the **list of trained models** and click `Run for selected Models` or `Run for all Models` (2) to start the detection process.
+Select models from the **list of trained models** and click `Run for selected Models` or `Run for all Models` to start the detection process.
+#### Observe results (4)

-4. Once the detection is finished, the following results are are displayed in the windows below:
+Once the detection is finished, the following results are are displayed in the windows below:
-    * **Plots** (4) of the anomaly scores and detected anoamlies for the last model the detection was run for.
+* **Plots** of the anomaly scores and detected anoamlies for the last model the detection was run for.
-    * A **Table** (5) storing all scores for all models and the computational time of deep-learning models (time to make predictions for one subsequence)
+* A **Table** storing all scores for all models and the computational time of deep-learning models (time to make predictions for one subsequence)
-    * A **Computation time** plot (6) showing the  average computational time of the models for a single subsequence on the x-axis and the obtained scores on the y-axis.
+* A **Computation time** plot showing the  average computational time of the models for a single subsequence on the x-axis and the obtained scores on the y-axis.
 Using the `Metric Selection` button, one can choose what metrics should be displayed within this plot.

 You can select another threshold or reconfigure the dynamic threshold.
 This will update the scores for the currently shown model in the **Plots** section (4).
-To run the detection again for all models using the new threshold (and/or new data file if another one was selected), click the `Run for all Models` button (2) again.
+To run the detection again for all models using the new threshold (and/or new data file if another one was selected), click the `Run for all Models` button (3) again.

 **NOTE** If you want to observe the detection of another model, just right-click on it in the list of trained models (1) and select `Show Detection`.
 If you already ran the detection for that model, the scores and plots will be displayed directly.
-Otherwise run the detection for the selected model (2) again.
+Otherwise run the detection for the selected model again.

 ---